jbensmann/mouseless/README.md

 sudo mouseless --config ~/.config/mouseless/config.yaml
 ```

+Note that after starting, you should release all keys and wait one second before typing again, otherwise keys might get
+stuck in the pressed state (if that happens, stop mouseless and press the stuck key before starting again).

 For troubleshooting, you can use the --debug flag to show more verbose log messages.

 ## Configuration